CoolRice/crblog/README.md

 crblog
 ======

-a blog used django and bootstrap
+a blog built with django1.5.5 and bootstrap3.3